What is Japanese Acupuncture?

 Acupuncture is an ancient East Asian modality that is used to treat a wide range of medical ailments.
 It involves the insertion of fine needles into specific acupuncture points that are part of the body’s energetic pathways called the meridians or channels.

 “If “Ki/Qi” is disrupted by emotional upset, injury, poor diet or pathological factors it becomes blocked, deficient or excessive, then symptoms or illness occurs.
 This is where the needles and moxa come in to restore the correct flow of energy and encourages the body’s own healing abilities”.

 These meridians run superficially along the body and have internal pathways connecting to the organs.
 The flow of energy (“Ki” in Japanese or “Qi” in Chinese) throughout the meridians is said to be responsible for the circulation of blood, keeping the body warm, fighting disease and for all the complex biological functions.

 Moxa is a herb (Mugwort) used along side acupuncture and it is burnt either directly or indirectly on the acupuncture points, such as burning the moxa on the end of needles.
 The warming and healing properties of the herb have a strong effect for the purpose of activating the flow of Ki/Qi, which further stimulates the acupuncture points and enhances the treatment.

 Book an Appointment With Penny

-Enso clinic is centrally located in Yarraville, in Melbourne's inner Western Suburbs where I practice on Mondays and Wednesday.
+Enso clinic is located at 176 Cotham Road, Kew, in Melbourne's inner eastern suburbs, where I practice on Tuesdays and Thursdays.

 If you would like to book an appointment or know if acupuncture can help you please fill out this form or call me on 0403 788 943.